MaterializeInc/rust-krb5-src/krb5/doc/admin/admin_commands/kadmin_local.rst

 ticket to authenticate to kadmind.

-Since kadmin.local directly accesses the KDC database, it usually must be run directly on the master KDC with sufficient permissions to read the KDC database.
+Since kadmin.local directly accesses the KDC database, it usually must be run directly on the primary KDC with sufficient permissions to read the KDC database.
 If the KDC database uses the LDAP database module, kadmin.local can be run on any host which can access the LDAP server.